 Now that you’ve backed up your files, you can begin the process of transferring your files from your existing domain name to your new domain name.
 Again, there are several options available to help you with this process.

-Just as you could manually backup files, you can manually transfer individual files and databases from your old environment to the new environment.
+Just as you could manually backup files, you can manually transfer individual files and databases from your old environment to the new one.
 Note that, when manually transferring your website’s files, the order in which you do things matters.

 The first things you should migrate are your databases (this can be done via Adminer).
 Next, edit your wp-config.php file, since it controls access between WordPress and your database (again, make a backup of the file before you edit it in case you need to roll back your changes).
 You should update the wp-config.php file with your updated database name, user name, and password.